Rather You Than Me

 Rather You Than Me is the ninth studio album by American rapper Rick Ross.
 It was released on March 17, 2017, through Maybach Music Group and Epic Records.
 The album features guest appearances from Raphael Saadiq, Chris Rock, Young Thug, Wale, Future, Jeezy, Yo Gotti, Gucci Mane, Ty Dolla Sign, Nas, Meek Mill, Anthony Hamilton, Scrilla, and Dej Loaf.
 It was supported by two singles: "I Think She Like Me", and "Trap Trap Trap".

-Rather You Than Me charted at number three on the US Billboard 200, and received positive critical reviews from critics.
+Rather You Than Me charted at number three on the US Billboard 200, and received positive reviews from critics.

 Promotion

 The album's lead single, "I Think She Like Me", was released on January 26, 2017.
 The song features a guest appearance from American recording artist Ty Dolla Sign.
 The music video for the song was released on January 27, 2017.

 "Trap Trap Trap" was first released as the album's promotional single on March 10, 2017.
 The song features guest appearances from American rappers Young Thug and Wale.
 It was later released as the album's second official single on May 16, 2017.